cosmic-explore/cardamom/readme.md

 ### backend

--   finalize movement logic
--   add player logic
--   add game adjucation logic
+-   redis to cache data for ongoing games and push changes to players
+-   server routes to be used by the client
+-   oauth authentication for players
 -   seed database
 -   connect to database from server with sqlalchemy
--   server routes to be used by the client
--   oauth authentication for players
--   redis to cache data for ongoing games and push changes to players